19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 ### Powers of arrest

-25\.—(1) Any officer of the Bureau, police officer, officer of customs, or special police officer or member of the Vigilante Corps authorised in writing by a police officer not below the rank of Assistant Superintendent of Police, may arrest and search without a warrant any person who has committed or whom he reasonably suspects to have committed an offence under this Act or a seizable offence under the regulations.
+25\.—(1) Any officer of the Bureau, police officer, special police officer or officer of customs may arrest and search without a warrant any person who has committed or whom he reasonably suspects to have committed an offence under this Act or a seizable offence under the regulations.

 [12/77; 20/98]

+[Act 1 of 2019 wef 01/04/2019]

 (2) Any person arrested under subsection (1) shall, together with any controlled drug, controlled substance or article liable to seizure, be taken to the Central Narcotics Bureau, a police station or a customs station and may be searched.